 Whether it be a semester exchange, an academic short course, an internship or even a volunteering position, there is an overseas experience out there to suit most students.

 Mobility Officer at the Uni of Newcastle Global Office, Adam Elhindi, said the student exchange program offered allows students to, “choose from either a semester or one year exchange at one of [our] many prestigious partner locations around the world.”
-You remain enrolled and paying tuition at university while at a partner university outside of Australia, and can earn credit towards your degree back home.
+You remain enrolled and paying tuition at the University of Newcastle while you study at a partner university overseas, earning credit towards your degree at home..

 This means you get to travel, return home and not have to worry about studying any extra courses to catch up.
 Likewise, the academic short courses on offer also let you do just that, but not have to commit to any long-term stays.